mesosphere/dcos-docs-site/pages/services/kafka/2.6.0-2.2.1/started/index.md

 ### Health Check Delay

-Set the amount of time before the health check begins:
+Set the amount of time before the health check begins.

 ```json
     {